All Episodes

 dan friesen

-Was this partially inspired by the success of your acupuncture tattoo?
+And was this partially inspired by the success of your acupuncture tattoo?

 jordan holmes

-She's been going to physical therapy for the last couple of months.
+No, but it's been my wife, she's been going to physical therapy for the last couple of months.

-And so since then, I've become a lot healthier.
+And so since then I've become a lot healthier.

 She's brought back all the stuff.